meyer-lab/FcgR-binding/Manuscript/Text/05_Acknowledgements.md

 # Acknowledgements

 This work was supported by NIH DP5-OD019815 to A.S.M. and in part by the Koch Institute Support (core) grant P30-CA14051 from the NCI.
-The authors wish to thank Ted Richards, Song Yi Bae and Simin Manole for helpful feedback. **Competing financial interests:** The authors declare no competing financial interests.
+The authors wish to thank Galit Alter, Song Yi Bae, Simin Manole, and Ted Richards for helpful feedback. **Competing financial interests:** The authors declare no competing financial interests.

 # Author contributions statement